juliettech13/The-AI-Engineer-Challenge/frontend/README.md

 ## Notes

-- Your API key and settings are stored locally in your browser using localStorage
+- Your Helicone API key and settings are stored locally in your browser using localStorage
 - The frontend automatically saves your settings whenever you update them
+- Models are fetched from the Helicone registry when you open the settings dialog
+- If model loading fails, you can manually enter a model ID
 - Make sure the backend API server is running before using the chatbot
+- The backend routes all requests through Helicone AI Gateway, which supports models from OpenAI, Anthropic, Google, Meta, and more